Aphelious/SeeClickFix/README.md

 complaint types.

 It is my goal to find a dashboard tool to develop directly from Python but there are many available and I'm still researching which I'd like to learn.

+###Challenges:

+The greatest challenge with this project was maintaining data integrity while migrating the data between these various systems.
+In particular, I had an issue writing directly from Pandas to Elasticsearch, as my latitude/longitude coordinate pairs ended up in the wrong format/data type for Elasticsearch/Kibana to recognize them as such.
+The issue turned out to be Pandas' datatype inference that happens under the hood.

 ###Visualization samples: